Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/thoughts.md

 # To do
+- Data savers
+  - Can I give page elements the ability to save data?
 - subscribe
 - Logging lacks:
   - Static resources
-  - when a Page or Endpoint or anything is not found
+  - when a Page or Endpoint is not found
 - Forbidden paths
   - have a page with path "api"
   - have an api with path "page"